Read me

 But I tried.
 And that’s more than most people can say, Andrew.
 I tried.
 And even if I never find one, I will never apologize for trying.

 THE FINAL SCENE.
 It may seem that Andrew’s triumph on stage symbolizes his symbolic victory over Fletcher for all the humiliations and abuses, particularly if indeed there was a setup.
 Anyway, the truth is that Fletcher is now admired for Andrew’s performance.
-After years of seeking a great apprentice, a new Charlie Parker, he finally got a pupil who had not stopped regardless of all thrown chairs and cymbals, downcomes, losses of face, pain, and blood.
-Human beings feel happy when our expectations come true and in the final scene, Terence Fletcher experiences satisfaction.
+After years of seeking a great apprentice, a new Charlie Parker, he finally got a pupil who had not stopped regardless of all thrown chairs and cymbals, downfalls, losses of face, pain, and blood.
+Human beings feel happy when their expectations come true, and in the final scene, Terence Fletcher experiences satisfaction.
 Neiman’s triumph redeems him from the cognitive dissonance that he has not yet succeeded as a great mentor of a great musician despite all his efforts toward his students.
 In a narrow sense, Fletcher feels not only a minute pride for his disciple but an egoistic satisfaction with himself, his methods, and a part of attention, which would be soon directed at him as well.

 I never wanted to be Charlie Parker.
 I wanted to be the man who made Charlie Parker.
 The man who discovered some scrawny kid, pushed him, prodded him, shaped him into something great — and then said to the world, “Check this out.
 The best motherfucking solo you’ve ever heard.”